adalau05/customer_churn/README.md

 click on ipynb files to view

-retails: customers and products classification
+Retails: customers and products classification